 Did I mention that AXA’s dividend yield is 6.86%?
 I bet you’re even more interested now.

-Just like stocks, many funds claim to be ESG-friendly, but are they really?
-Many of the top ESG stocks invest in tech, energy and other stocks that are harmful.
-Some even invest in Nestle, one of the biggest polluters and environmentally unfriendly stocks that exist.
-Which funds and ETFs invest in real ESG stocks?
+Like stocks, many funds claim to be ESG-friendly, but are they?
+Many top ESG stocks invest in tech, energy, and other harmful stocks.
+Some even invest in Nestle, one of the biggest polluters and environmentally unfriendly stocks.
+So which funds and ETFs invest in real ESG stocks?

 Nuveen ESG Mid-Cap Growth ETF (BATS: NUMG)

 Nuveen isn’t a well-known asset manager.
 This specific ETF has only about $350M in Assets Under Management (AUM).
 This is only about 1% compared to its peers.
 However, Nuveen includes companies that make a difference.

 The fund holds only 59 positions, most in tech and healthcare.
 Its top holdings include Cadence Design Systems (NASDAQ: CDNS), Ulta Beauty (NASDAQ: ULTA), Mettler-Toledo (NYSE: MTD), and other mid-cap lesser-known stocks.

 They all have an ESG section on their website highlighting the actions undertaken to improve our world.

 Finding stocks and ETFs that tick more than one ESG criterion is difficult.
 So in this article, I tried to bring new investment ideas to the table and avoid well-known stocks with little ESG merit.